mjkloeckner/kloeckner.com.ar/md/dwm-config/dwm-config.md

 In my case I use dwm, which is a window manager written in C developed by suckless software.
-The most relevant thing of this window manager is that out of the box it comes with the most basic functionallity, and if you want to extend it you need to patch it.
+The most relevant thing of this window manager is that out of the box it comes with the most basic functionallity, and if you want to extend it you need to patch it (I explain patching later).

 By default dwm comes with 9 workspaces, in which you can open as many windows as you please; to spawn a new window for example a web browser